YangPiCui/3DPrinterCalibrationAndTuning/Raise3D_Pro2/README.md

 * Set a high extrusion acceleration to avoid under extrusion towards the start of the line due to pressure lag.
 * Set acceleration and jerk to be a multiple of the Z resolution.

-Too high an acceleration leads to under-extrusion at the start of a line because the pressure of the filament lags behind.
-> Compensate Outer Wall OverLaps = false; // This setting causes under-extrusion at the start of lines.

 ### Calibrate Extruder Offset from each other
 Print the calibration object in folder "CalibrationObjects/DualExtruderCalibration".
 Use Cura instead of Raise3D Pro2's console to apply these settings.